Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 Trump held in contempt of court in New York trial for gag order violations

-Now, the trial shifts towards the defence, as it seeks to rebut allegations that Trump falsified business records in order to conceal a hush-money payment to a former adult film star — and thereby bolster his chances in the 2016 presidential election.
+Now, the trial shifts towards the defence, as it seeks to rebut allegations that Trump falsified business records to conceal a hush-money payment to a former adult film actress – and thereby bolster his chances in the 2016 presidential election.

-In October 2016, Cohen transferred $130,000 to the adult film star Stormy Daniels to buy her silence about an affair she alleged she had with then-candidate Trump.
+In October 2016, Cohen transferred $130,000 to the adult film actress Stormy Daniels to buy her silence about an affair she alleged she had with then-candidate Trump.

-Cohen has maintained that he made the payment at Trump’s command — and that Trump then reimbursed the payment through surreptitious means, filing it under “legal expenses”.
+Cohen has maintained that he made the payment at Trump’s command, and that Trump then reimbursed the payment through surreptitious means, filing it under “legal expenses”.

-But in Cohen’s last day on the stand, the defence sought to puncture that narrative, drawing attention to instances where Cohen lied and stole in order to attack his credibility.
+But on Cohen’s last day on the stand, the defence sought to puncture that narrative, attacking Cohen’s credibility by drawing attention to instances where he lied and stole.

 The defence has consistently maintained that Trump had nothing to do with the payment.
 Trump himself has denied any wrongdoing and refuted Daniels’s allegation of an affair.